oollie2/AutoClicker/README.md

 ## Features:

-* Small and fast, using the latest technology from .NET 6.
+* Small and fast, using the latest technology from .NET 7.
 * Ability to choose a combination of mouse functions.
 * If no windows are found, the user can select a running process.
 * If multiple available windows are found, the user can select one or many processes.
 * Automatic exception logging - can be found in %APPDATA%\oollie34\AutoClicker\Logs\
 * Automatic update checks.
 * Configurable start delay.
-* Customisable start / stop hotkeys, by default stop is assigned to E.
+* Customisable start / stop hotkeys, by default stop is assigned to R and start is L-CTRL and E.